-b.
-For the function $f(x) = \cos(x^3)e^{-x}$ on [0, 10], make log-log plots, which determine the order of convergence for your new method.
-(This is similar to showing the rate of convergence in 6b.) c.
-For your given test function (Part b), compare the performance of your method to the Composite Simpson's method.
+c.
+Consider the function $f(x) = 0.5 + \sin(x^2)e^{-0.4x}$ on [0, 10].
+Graph this function and evaluate the integral (with Maple or some similar program).
+Evaluate your new method with h = 0.5 and compare this to the Composite Simpson's rule.
+For your given test function, compare the performance of your method to the Composite Simpson's method.
 Which is faster in terms of clock time?
 Are they as accurate as the other?
 Is one better in any clear way?
-8. Cadmium is a toxic heavy metal used in nickel-cadmium batteries and cadmium telluride solar panels.
+Give the absolute error for both of them with this stepsize. d.
+Modify your codes in Part c to approximate the integral of f(x) on [0, 10] to a tolerance of 10^{-8} by starting with h = 0.5 and halving the stepsize until successive approximations are within the tolerance.
+What stepsize is required for this integral to be accurate to the tolerance of 10^{-8} ?
+These codes should create log-log plots, which determine the order of convergence for your new method and the Composite Simpson's rule for comparison.
+6. Cadmium is a toxic heavy metal used in nickel-cadmium batteries and cadmium telluride solar panels.
 However, because of its toxicity its use has significantly decreased in other applications.
 Human exposure to cadmium (Cd) comes from two primary sources.
 It can be ingested, often with leafy vegetables, raw potatoes, and certain meats, where about 0.5-1.0 μ g/day are retained.
 It is much more readily absorbed through the lungs from cigarette smoke, often doubling the intake in the body.
 The metal concentrates in the kidney tissue.
 High exposure can cause itai-itai disease and renal failure (cadmium poisoning).
 Lower exposure has been linked to the increased risk of cancer (cadmium and smoking). a.
 Cadmium is poorly removed from the body and accumulates in the kidney.
 A differential equation describing the amount of Cd, C(t), in the kidney of a nonsmoker (in mg) is given by: $$\frac{dC}{dt} = A - kC, \qquad C(0) = 0,$$ where A represents the amount of Cd entering by ingestion of food, k represents the removal rate, and t is in years.
-The solution of this differential equation in terms of A and k is $$C(t) = \frac{A}{k} \left(1 - e^{-kt} \right),$$ where the best fitting model to data for the total Cd in the kidney (in mg) for an average nonsmoker at different $ages^1$ gives $$A = 0.076$$ and $k = 0.038$.
+The solution of this differential equation in terms of A and k is $$C(t) = \frac{A}{k} \left(1 - e^{-kt} \right),\,$$ where the best fitting model to data for the total Cd in the kidney (in mg) for an average nonsmoker at different ages1 gives $$A = 0.074$$ and $k = 0.039$.